 On November 29, 1963, Lyndon Johnson launched a federal investigation into the assassination of President John F. Kennedy.
 Chaired by Supreme Court Chief Justice Earl Warren, the seven-man “Warren Commission” would later publish an 888-page report alleging that Lee Harvey Oswald had acted alone in the shooting.
 The Commission’s findings have become the touchstone for most research into the Kennedy Assassination—among other things, they helped popularized the notorious “single bullet theory”—but in ensuing years their conclusions have also been questioned, criticized and even denounced as a government cover-up.
-As we mark the 50th anniversary of the assassination, find out more about this much-maligned investigation into the murder of America’s 35th president.
+Find out more about this much-maligned investigation into the murder of America’s 35th president.

 Lyndon Johnson initially resisted the idea of forming a federal commission to investigate Kennedy’s assassination, preferring to allow the state of Texas to review what he called a “local killing.”
 But after learning that both the U.S. Senate and the House of Representatives were considering launching their own inquiries, the newly-installed President assembled the Warren Commission in the hope of avoiding multiple and possibly conflicting reports on the shooting.